Visiting Tenerife? 12 Tips Every Traveller Needs To Know

 The warmest area to stay

-The most obvious choices for people looking for the best weather are the popular tourist resorts around Playa de Las Americas and Los Cristianos or Los Gigantes in the South-West of the island.
+The most obvious choices for people looking for the best weather are the popular tourist resorts around Playa de Las Americas and Los Cristianos or Los Gigantes in the southwest of the island.

 Visiting Tenerife - black beach